Automated External Defibrillator

 Every year thousands of people die of sudden cardiac arrest.
 Take this course and learn the uses of AED to increase a victims chance of survival with a defibrillator on the scene.

-Introduction of the course This module on AED describes in detail the theoretical and clinical aspects of using device and its use in managing patient with cardiac complications.
+This module on AED describes in detail the theoretical and clinical aspects of using device and its use in managing patient with cardiac complications.
 Objective: At the end of the course the learner would be able:

 - To understand the basics of AED